 Their Gore-Tex® membrane provides the best water-proofing of all the pairs I have covered in this article.
 However, this feature also creates a lack of breathability as a consequence, so you may want to think before using this on an extreme hot-weather hike.
 They are very stable, comfortable boots due to their molded shank chassis and OrthoLite® EVA shaped footbed.
 They are highly recommended for anyone facing the challenge of wet and treacherous ground.

 The boot tread has a grip that is perhaps the best on the market.
 So, if you plan to do some hiking on wet rocks or scrambling where traction is key, this might be the winner for you.
+These boots are also heavy enough to be used out in the field, such as for waterfowl hunting.
+They aren’t on our list of best hunting boots, but we would have no problem using them for that purpose.

 Best Hiking Boot for Plantar Fasciitis